muhammad-adeel-rana/SE_Demo/README.md

 # SE_Demo
-This folder is created by Rana Muhammad Adeel in Software Engineering Lab, to learn the concepts of Git and Github.
+This folder is created by Rana Muhammad Adeel in Software Engineering Lab, to learn the concepts of Git and Github.\
+SE_Lab_01